taindb/SpinnerTextView/README.md

 # TNSpinner
-A CustomView like Spinner using Kotlin and TextView
+- A CustomView like Spinner using Kotlin and TextView.
+Not Spinner of Android SDK
+- Very easy to custom display item and drop down item from designer or your custom.

 ## Demo
 <img src="https://i.imgur.com/Cmn1Z7Q.gif" width="200" height="400" />